 Epilepsy for pharmacists

 Guide for pharmacists working in registered pharmacy premises in the UK, co-produced by Epilepsy Society and Medway School of Pharmacy.
-Includes information about treatment, seizure types and points to cover with patients taking AEDs.
+Includes information about treatment, seizure types and points to cover with patients taking anti-seizure medication (ASM).

 What is epilepsy?

 Epilepsy is the tendency to have recurrent seizures caused by a sudden burst of intense electrical activity in the brain.
 There are over 40 different types of epilepsy, each having a typical cause and seizure type.
 Epilepsy is the most common serious neurological condition in the UK, affecting more than 600,000 people.